 Love Her Wild is launching our most exciting adventure yet….
 Women’s End2End; a hiking relay stretching the length of the UK.
 And we need your help!

 This is an eco relay.
-All money raised from the relay will go to The Woodland Trust to help protect UK’s wild spaces and participants will be encouraged to take away plastic pollution they find en route.
+All money raised from the adventure will go to The Woodland Trust to help protect UK’s wild spaces and participants will be encouraged to take away plastic pollution they find en route.

 New to Love Her Wild?
 Join our Facebook community group here to stay up-to-date with relay news and adventure opportunities.

-The Love Her Wild community was set up to help get more women outdoors on adventures.
+The Love Her Wild community was set up to help diversify the outdoors and get more women outdoors on adventures.
 We believe every woman deserves an adventure, because they build confidence, forge friendships and help realise potential.